crossfilter/reductio/README.md

 var reducer = reductio()
     .exception(function(d) { return d.bar; })
-    .exceptionCount(true);
+    .exceptionCount(true)
+    .exceptionSum(function(d) { return d.num; });

 reducer(group);

 group.top(Infinity);
-// [ { key: 'one', value: { exceptionCount: 2 },    // 'bar' dimension has 2 values: 'A' and 'B'.
+// [ { key: 'one', value: { exceptionCount: 2, exceptionSum: 3 },    // 'bar' dimension has 2 values: 'A' and 'B'.
-//   { key: 'two', value: { exceptionCount: 1 },    // 'bar' dimension has 1 value: 'B'.
+//   { key: 'two', value: { exceptionCount: 1, exceptionSum: 2 },    // 'bar' dimension has 1 value: 'B'.
-//   { key: 'three', value: { exceptionCount: 1 } ] // 'bar' dimension has 1 value: 'A'.
+//   { key: 'three', value: { exceptionCount: 1 , exceptionSum: 3} ] // 'bar' dimension has 1 value: 'A'.
 ```

-Right now we only support exceptionCount, but it might also make sense to support other types of dependent aggregation.
+Right now we support exceptionCount and exceptionSum, but it might also make sense to support other types of dependent aggregation.
+When using exceptionSum, make sure that for each value within a group that the exception accessor returns, the exceptionSum accessor returns an identical value, or results will be unpredictable.